Thpwg/AGI-SCI-index/README.md

 Shivers ${\color{Blue}SCI}$ (Game version 2.00b, Interpreter version 3.000.000) Missing<br>

 Shivers ${\color{Blue}SCI}$ (Game version*, Interpreter version*) Japanese - Tested<br>
-**Note:** The Japanese version exists, but I haven't found any information<br>
+**Note: <code style="color : blue">The Japanese version exists, but I haven't found any information<br>
-on the version number of the game or the Interpreter version.<br>
+on the version number of the game or the Interpreter version.</code>**<br>
 See [ScummVM SCI/Sierra Pioneer Wiki](https://wiki.scummvm.org/index.php?title=SCI/Sierra_Pioneer).

-**Note from ScummVM detection tables:** Shivers 2 doesn't contain SCI scripts.<br>
+**Note from ScummVM detection tables: <code style="color : blue">Shivers 2 doesn't contain SCI scripts.<br>
 The whole game logic has been reimplemented from SCI in native code placed in DLL files.<br>
 Each room has its own DLL file, and some SCI functions have been reimplemented/rewritten<br>
-for this purpose in native code.<br>
-The game and demo have all the resources of a SCI game, apart from  the SCI scripts themselves.<br>
-Thus, they cannot be directly supported, unless their whole room logic is rewritten from scratch,<br>
-which classifies Shivers 2 as "not SCI".
+for this purpose in native code.
+The game and demo have all the resources of a SCI game, apart from  the SCI scripts themselves.
+Thus, they cannot be directly supported, unless their whole room logic is rewritten from scratch,<br> which classifies Shivers 2 as "not SCI".</code>**

 ### SLATER & CHARLIE GO CAMPING: